BattleDash/GeometryScript/README.md

 ## Development

 This project is currently a work-in-progress in my free time, and I'm currently debugging issues with the V8 JavaScript engine and embedding Node.js, as the docs are really quite bad.
+It is not usable yet, and I only started working on it a week or two ago.

 Since Visual Studio has issues mixing Filters and Folders, I'm exclusively using filters for this project, which is why the actual source structure looks a bit messy.
 Trust me, it's very neat and tidy once you load it up in VS!